 The YKK SNAD studs let you mount the exact same spray cover without needing to drill into your boat.

 We've found that they work very well most of the time.
-We have them on our personal and family canoes and have never had one of the SNAD studs fail or come off.
-We were meticulous about prepping the boat surface, removing all waxes, coatings, and contaminants, and following the "set up time" instructions from YKK.
+We have them on many our personal and family canoes and they usually work very well.
+We are meticulous about prepping the boat surface, removing all waxes, coatings, and contaminants, and following the "set up time" instructions from YKK.
 Our boats were also either new or had been carefully stored with UV protection, so the surface of the hull was clean, undamaged, and unoxidized.

 However, they aren't perfect and can come off.